Skip to main content

 About

-Molenaer was a prolific and imaginative artist whose works vary greatly in quality and style.
-Among the diverse subjects he painted are peasant scenes, proverbs and allegories, portraits, religious narratives, and elegant merry companies.
-In many respects, he was the true predecessor of Jan Steen.
-By 1636, the year he married the painter Judith Leyster and moved to Amsterdam, he had become a mature and respected master, living up to the promise evident in The Dentist.
+Molenaer was a Dutch artist during the 17th century.
+He was a prolific and imaginative artist whose works vary greatly in style.
+Among the diverse subjects he painted are peasant scenes, proverbs and allegories, portraits, religious narratives, and genre paintings.
+Molenaer is often considered to be a predecessor to the well-known Jan Steen.
+By 1636, the year he married the painter Judith Leyster and moved to Amsterdam, he had become a respected artist.

 From Wikipedia